kevinmcaleer/kevsrobots.com/web/_how_it_works/diodes.md

 `Light emmiting diodes` (LEDs) are a special type of diode that produces light when current passes through it.
 The colour of the LED is defined by colour of the plastic that encases the compoent.

 ---

+Diodes come in two types; `Germanium` and `Silicon`.

+`Germanium` diodes are used for rectifying small signals, for example in early radios.
+They require only 0.2 volts, anode to cathode, to pass tiny amounts of current in one direction.

+`Silicon` diodes require 0.7 volts to open.
+Electrons pass from cathode to anode and 0.7 volts difference will be maintained over a wide range of current.

+> ### Voltage Flow
+>
+> Here we get into the realms of confusion.
+>
+> On circuits, the `cathode` is regarding as `positive`, e.g. If you apply an *A.C.* signal to the `anode`, a positive voltage will be measured on the `cathode`.
+>
+> In the infancy of electronics, ‘conventional’ current is said to flow
+> from `anode` to `cathode`, when in fact electrons travel from `cathode` to `anode`.

+---